qdrant/qdrant/docs/grpc/docs.md

 | RecommendGroups | [RecommendPointGroups](#qdrant-RecommendPointGroups) | [RecommendGroupsResponse](#qdrant-RecommendGroupsResponse) | Look for the points which are closer to stored positive examples and at the same time further to negative examples, grouped by a given field |
 | Discover | [DiscoverPoints](#qdrant-DiscoverPoints) | [DiscoverResponse](#qdrant-DiscoverResponse) | Use context and a target to find the most similar points to the target, constrained by the context.

-When using only the context (without a target), a special search –called context search– is performed where pairs of points are used to generate a loss that guides the search towards the zone where most positive examples overlap.
+When using only the context (without a target), a special search - called context search - is performed where pairs of points are used to generate a loss that guides the search towards the zone where most positive examples overlap.
 This means that the score minimizes the scenario of finding a point closer to a negative than to a positive part of a pair.

 Since the score of a context relates to loss, the maximum score a point can get is 0.0, and it becomes normal that many points can have a score of 0.0.